FormidableLabs/react-native-app-auth/README.md

 // use the client to make the auth request and receive the authState try {
   const scopes = ['profile'];
-  const authState = await appAuth.authorize(scopes);
+  const result = await appAuth.authorize(scopes);
-  // authState includes accessToken, accessTokenExpirationDate and refreshToken } catch (error) {
+  // result includes accessToken, accessTokenExpirationDate and refreshToken } catch (error) {
   console.log(error);
 }